nachazo78/Nachazo_OLD_machine_Script_from_DNXDOScript/README.md

 Nachazo78

-Thanks for tuberviejuner to do a Video about deen0x script.
+Thanks TuberViejuner for making a Video about deen0x script.